antonylin0428/solidity-erc20-project/README.md

 ISC

-## Contributing

-Contributions, issues, and feature requests are welcome!
-Feel free to check the [issues page](https://github.com/yourusername/solidity-erc20-project/issues).

 ## Author

-Built by [Your Name] as a demonstration of full-stack Web3 development with modern tooling (Hardhat, Wagmi v2, React 18, Vite).
+Built by Antony Lin as a demonstration of full-stack Web3 development with modern tooling (Hardhat, Wagmi v2, React 18, Vite).

 ## Acknowledgments